Hardikahuja18/Car-showcase/README.md

 #  Car Showcase

-A sleek and interactive website showcasing high-performance luxury cars, including Porsche, Lamborghini, McLaren, BMW, and more.
+A sleek and interactive website showcasing high-performance luxury cars, including  Lamborghini, Audi, BMW, and more.
 Users can explore various car models and view key performance details with a dynamic background image.

 ## 🌟 Features
 - Dynamic background image updates based on selection